AriFordsham/GHCWiki/type-functions-type-checking.md

 ==== Coercing the scrutinee ====

 The matching against the family type constructor and unification with the instance types corresponds to applying the coercion moving between the family and representation type of a data instance, which is returned by `tyConFamilyCoercion_maybe`.
 To generate type correct core, this coercion needs to be applied to the scrutinee of the case expression matching on the constructor pattern.
 This is done by the local function `unwrapFamInstScrutinee` whenever we match against the data constructor of a family by wrapping the result pattern into a `CoPat` containing an `ExprCoFn` with the coercion.

+== Checking for overlapping data/newtype instances ==

+=== Overlap check of the instances within one module ===

+We maintain a family instance environment in the `TcRnTypes.TcGblEnv` much like that for class instances.
+We add instances to this environment as we type check them and perform an overlap check with each addition.
 ```